What are the Beyond UdK_Talks and who are they for?

-We would like to find out which steps make sense on the way to independent work as an artist.
-What self-organized exhibition venues and contact points are there in Berlin?
-How open to diversity is the art market for fine arts alumni?
+We aim to find out which steps are useful on the path to self-employment as an artist.
+What self-organised exhibition venues and contact points are there in Berlin?
+How open to diversity is the art market for alumni of fine arts?

 Aya Onodera is a painter.
-She studied at the Joshibi Junior College of Art and Design in Tokyo and with Prof. Burkhard Held at the UdK Berlin.
-She is currently studying for a master's degree with Prof. Anselm Reyle at the HfbK Hamburg.
+She studied at the Joshibi Junior College of Art and Design in Tokyo and with Prof. Burkhardt Held at UdK Berlin.
+She is currently pursuing a Master's degree with Prof. Anselm Reyle at Hochschule für Bildende Künste Hamburg.

 Sidsel Ladegaard studied Fine Arts at UdK Berlin and works as a freelance artist in Berlin.
 In 2020 she completed the Goldrausch Künstler*innen project.

 Philip Horst works as an artist, curator, organiser.
 He is co-founder of the artists' collective KUNSTrePUBLIK and the ZK/U (Center for Art and Urbanistics).